dtesselaar/Kaggle--Wingbeats/README.md

 2. Learn.ipynb
 3. Evaluate.ipynb

-I highly recommend downloading and viewing the Learn.ipynb from your own PC.
-I neglected to remember that GitHub does not supress the output from training, resulting in many many lines of output that one has to scroll through.
+I highly recommend downloading and viewing the Learn.ipynb from your own PC; GitHub does not supress the output from training.